 Washington Park is centrally located in town with little wind and lots of mature trees for shade.
 Its amenities include a playground, volleyball nets, picnic tables and bathrooms.
 The bandshell in Washington Park is also the venue for live performances.

 18 hole golf course with two unique 9 holes

 Golf anyone?
 Take in a few holes or eighteen in Powell, Wyoming on your way to Yellowstone National Park.
-What makes Powell’s golf course interesting is the two unique 9 holes.
+What makes The Powell Golf Club a destination?
+Two unique 9 holes.
 One set of nines are tree-lined and lush the other are in the desert.

 Indoor lazy river and pool

 Enjoy a float around the lazy river, a soak in the bubbles, or a swim in the heated indoor pool.
 If exercise is your main focus the lap pool will give you uninterrupted access to a swim lane.
 Both Powell Aquatic Center indoor pools can be accessed with membership, 10 visit punch pass or daily pass.

 The Park County Fairgrounds is home to the Park County Fair held the last week in July every year.
 The fair is just the start of what the fairgrounds has to offer.
 Many visitor and community events are held at the Fairgrounds.
 Don’t miss out, check their calendar.